DustinHendrickson/mod-city-siege/README.md

 > Ensure waypoints are configured for the city.
 Units need proper waypoint paths to navigate complex city layouts.
 Use `.gps` to get coordinates along the intended path and configure waypoints in the config file.

 > **Creatures not moving or getting stuck.**
 > Check that waypoint coordinates are valid and accessible.
 Verify waypoints form a logical path with no obstructions.
 Enable debug mode to see which waypoint each unit is targeting.
+Use `.citysiege waypoints <cityname>` to visualize the complete path and identify problematic positions.
+The module includes automatic ground validation to prevent units from moving to invalid positions in mid-air or underground.

 > **Respawned units not appearing.**
 > Verify `CitySiege.Respawn.Enabled = 1` in config.
 Check that the siege is still active (respawning stops when event ends).
 Enable debug mode to see respawn timer logs.